-1 RSHE is used to indicate either Relationships Education, Relationships and Sex Education and Health Education as determined by the school context since, after consultation with parents and carers primary schools may decide to include elements of sex education in their curriculum.

-2 The protected characteristics are age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.

-- 4. That RSHE will seek to build resilience in our pupils to help them form healthy relationships, to keep themselves safe and resist the harmful influence of pornography in all its forms.
+4. That RSHE will seek to build resilience in our pupils to help them form healthy relationships, to keep themselves safe and resist the harmful influence of pornography in all its forms.
 It will give pupils opportunities to reflect on values and influences including their peers, the media, the internet, faith and culture that may have shaped their attitudes to gender, relationships and sex.
-It will promote the development of the wisdom and skills our pupils need to make their own informed decisions. - 5.
-That RSHE will promote healthy resilient relationships set in the context of character and virtue development.
+It will promote the development of the wisdom and skills our pupils need to make their own informed decisions.

+5. That RSHE will promote healthy resilient relationships set in the context of character and virtue development.
 It will reflect the vision and associated values of the school, promote reverence for the gift of human sexuality and encourage relationships that are hopeful and aspirational.
-Based on the school's values it will seek to develop character within a moral framework based on virtues such as honesty, integrity, self-control, courage, humility, kindness, forgiveness, generosity and a sense of justice but does not seek to teach only one moral position. - 6.
-That RSHE will be based on honest and medically accurate information from reliable sources of information, including about the law and legal rights.
-It will distinguish between different types of knowledge and opinions so that pupils can learn about their bodies and sexual and reproductive health as appropriate to their age and maturity. - 7.
-To take a particular care to meet the individual needs of all pupils including those with special needs and disabilities.
+Based on the school's values it will seek to develop character within a moral framework based on virtues such as honesty, integrity, self-control, courage, humility, kindness, forgiveness, generosity and a sense of justice but does not seek to teach only one moral position.

+6. That RSHE will be based on honest and medically accurate information from reliable sources of information, including about the law and legal rights.
+It will distinguish between different types of knowledge and opinions so that pupils can learn about their bodies and sexual and reproductive health as appropriate to their age and maturity.

+To take a particular care to meet the individual needs of all pupils 7. including those with special needs and disabilities.
 It will ensure that lessons and any resources used will be accessible and sensitive to the learning needs of the individual child.
-We acknowledge the potential vulnerability of pupils who have special needs and disabilities (SEND) and recognise the possibilities and rights of SEND pupils to high quality relationships and sex education. - 8.
-To seek pupils' views about RSHE so that the teaching can be made relevant to their lives.
+We acknowledge the potential vulnerability of pupils who have special needs and disabilities (SEND) and recognise the possibilities and rights of SEND pupils to high quality relationships and sex education.

+To seek pupils' views about RSHE so that the teaching can be made 8. relevant to their lives.
 It will discuss real life issues relating to the age and stage of pupils, including friendships, families, faith, consent, relationship abuse, exploitation and safe relationships online.
 This will be carefully targeted and age appropriate based on a teacher judgment about pupil readiness for this information in consultation with parents and carers.

-Venerable Bede CE Academy

-Appendix 2

-Long Term Curriculum Plan

-Subject: Personal Development
+Long Term Curriculum Plan Subject: Personal Development

-Curriculum Intent:

-Through our curriculum, EVERY pupil is going to...

-- Develop a love of learning, academic excellence and perseverance in a Christian context - Engage in a wide range of opportunities in joyful, meaningful contexts to develop self-worth and mastery of knowledge and skills - Encourage themselves and others to be aspirational and make wise choices so that they are prepared for life - Practise equality of opportunity by valuing diversity, actively challenging prejudice and demonstrating forgiveness and hope

-Year Topic/Unit Title Approximate Curriculum Hours Assessment What does it mean to be a VB student?
-4 Teacher formative assessment/student self- assessment/pupil voice/staff voice Year 7 How can I look after myself as my body changes?
+e P C S m Intent: ur curriculum, EVERY pupil is g Develop a love of learning erseverance in a Christian c Engage in a wide range of contexts to develop self-worth kills Encourage themselves and vise choices so that they are Practise equality of opport g, academic e ontext f opportunities n and mastery d others to be prepared for s in joy ful, meaningful of knowledge and aspirational and make life С challenging prejudice and de emonstrating f ÷ Year Topic/Unit Title Approximate Curriculum Hours Assessment Year 7 What does it mean to be a VB student?
+4 - Teacher formative assessment/student self- assessment/pupil voice/ staff voice How can I look after myself as my body changes?
 7 What does it mean to be discriminated against?
 5 How can I stay safe this summer?
-3
+3 Careers and raising aspirations: Key: Topics with a Citizenship c a Health, Sex and or Relationships curriculum element (statuto pry) Year 8 What does it mean to be safe online?
+6 Teacher formative assessment/student self- assessment/pupil voice/ staff voice Why is the law important to me?
+5 How can teenage pressures affect my mental health?
+5 What does it mean to be a citizen in the UK?
+2 CPR and Defibrillator training 1] Careers and raising aspirations: